ServiceStackApps/RedisReact/README.md

 [![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/redis-react/search.png)](http://redisreact.servicestack.net/#/search)

-By default it retuns the first **100** results and also displays summary info about each entry including the **Type** of key, **Size** of the value stored and when the Key **Expires** (if ever).
+By default it returns the first **100** results and also displays summary info about each entry including the **Type** of key, **Size** of the value stored and when the Key **Expires** (if ever).

 ## [Order](http://redisreact.servicestack.net/#/keys?id=urn%3Aorder%3A10860&type=string)